wp-plugins/basic-google-maps-placemarks/readme.txt

 == Other Notes ==

+**Localizations**

+* French (machine translated)

+If there isn't a translation for your language (or it is incomplete/inaccurate) please consider making one and contributing it to the plugin.
+You can learn how by reading [Translating WordPress](http://codex.wordpress.org/Translating_WordPress) and [How to Create a .po Language Translation](http://www.wdmac.com/how-to-create-a-po-language-translation).
+The .pot file you'll need is inside the *languages* directory in the plugin's folder.
+Once you're done, just [contact me](http://iandunn.name/contact) and send me the .po and .mo files, and I'll add them to the plugin.

 **Known conflicts**

 * The Post Types Order plugin can cause <a href="http://wordpress.org/support/topic/plugin-basic-google-maps-placemarks-shortcode-bgmp-list-not-returning-all-placemarks">the wrong placemarks to show up</a> in [bgmp-map] or [bgmp-list] results.